cmarples/ESD/README.md

 The examples/ directory contains a set of Python scripts that illustrate how the ESD library is used.

-To read the full documentation, open index.html in the docs/html/ directory.
+To read the full documentation, open index.html in the docs/html/ directory (this must first be generated using Doxygen - the create_documentation.sh and open_documentation.sh scripts perform genertation and opening of the documentation).

 ## Features {#features}